-Fill the Gap will provide for learners, and their guides, a place where individual learning steps can be fully explored and understood.
-We will co-create a specific and individual plan for each learner by finding the strengths and identifying the gaps in learning so that they can be filled.
+Fill the Gap will provide for learners, and their guides, a place where we will together explore and understand individual learning steps.
+We will co-create a specific and individual plan for each learner by finding the strengths and identifying the gaps in learning in order to fill them.
 Rather than addressing the current topic of learning, we will find the pre-skills that are necessary for success, and that are applicable across a broad range of skills.

 Fill the Gap Learning will support you or your child to reach their current potential and continually improve.
 The end goal is for you not to need any further support.

 Michael is an experienced educator with specialisations in maths recovery and literacy support.
-He has a 5 year degree in education from the University of Victoria, Canada, and a post graduate certificate in collaborative working from St Margaret’s University in Edinburgh, Scotland.
+He has a 5 year degree in education from the University of Victoria, Canada.
+Additionally, he has a post graduate certificate in collaborative working from St Margaret’s University in Edinburgh, Scotland.

-Michael went through the system as a disabled student and experienced the bias and prejudice that are part and parcel with a system as big as education.
-Along with 20 years of leading learners in the classroom, the experience he has had with his son, who has faced challenges with his learning, has shown him how best to tailor approaches that are suitable for learners who do not respond positively to conventional classroom methods; both his children are educated at home.
+Michael went through the system as a disabled student and experienced the bias and prejudice that come with education.
+Along with 20 years of leading learners in the classroom, the experience he has had with his son has shown him how best to tailor approaches that are suitable for learners who do not respond positively to conventional classroom methods.

 He is able to spot the misconceptions and gaps in learning that are leading to current struggles with learning.
 Through one to one communication, he can identify the best ways of developing areas of need into strengths that can then be used for future learning.